-The Animal Control Officer shall attend to all complaints, and other matters pertaining to dogs, and shall take whatever legal action is authorized by law or included in any annual warrant issued by the Board of Selectmen.
+The Animal Control Officer shall attend to all complaints, and other matters pertaining to dogs, and shall take whatever legal action is authorized by law or included in any annual warrant issued by the Select Board.

 SECTION 7.
 ABANDONED AND ABUSED DOGS